 Dinner winner right here!

-- I think this tastes best when you let the chicken marinate for at least 45 minutes to an hour.
+- Marinade time: I think this tastes best when you let the chicken marinate for at least 45 minutes to an hour.
 If you’ve only got 30 minutes, that’s good too.
 If you don’t have time to marinate it at all, just mix it all together first and then start cooking.
 It’ll still taste great!

 - Garam masala is a tasty blend of ground spices often used in Indian cooking.
 If you don’t have any, you can substitute curry powder.